Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Discussion

 To investigate the possible effects of the stellar matter outside the extraction radius, we also calculate the light curve for each model assuming that a half of the mass and binding energy of the matter for $r>r_\mathrm{ext}=\SI{2e9}{cm}$ contribute to the ejecta mass and explosion energy (see the dashed curves in Fig.~\ref{fig:lbol}).
 Because of the increased ejecta mass and decreased explosion energy, peak luminosity and timescale for all the light curves become smaller and longer, respectively.

-For rapidly rotating models \texttt{T20} and \texttt{AD20x2}, the timescales of the light curves become longer by a factor of $\approx 2$ and are longer than those typically found for type Ib/c supernovae. \cite{Karamehmetoglu2022} reported such long-timescale type Ib/c supernovae recently.
+For rapidly rotating model \texttt{AD20x2}, the timescale of the light curve is longer than those typically found for type Ib/c supernovae. \cite{Karamehmetoglu2022} reported such long-timescale type Ib/c supernovae recently.
 The long-timescale supernovae are reported as the explosions of massive ($M_\mathrm{ZAMS}\gtrsim 25M_\odot$) stars with the explosion energies comparable to typical type Ib/c supernovae, but they are infered to have a larger amount ($\gtrsim 0.1M_\odot$) of $^{56}$Ni mass.
-These facts indicate that our rapidly rotating models can explain such subclass of type Ib/c supernovae.
+These facts indicate that our rapidly rotating model can explain such a subclass of type Ib/c supernovae.

-For a moderately rotating models \texttt{AD09x1} and \texttt{AD20x1}, on the other hand, the timescales becomes $\approx 13$ and 28\,d, respectively, comparable to or longer than that of typical type Ib/c supernovae.
+For the moderately rotating models \texttt{AD09x1} and \texttt{AD20x1}, on the other hand, the timescales become $\approx 13$ and 28\,d, respectively, comparable to or longer than that of typical type Ib/c supernovae.
 The peak luminosity is, however, about 10 times dimmer than that of typical type Ib/c supernovae.
-This indicates that rotating massive stars exploded by outflows from black hole-disk system can produce a variety of transients depending on the rotation profile of the progenitors and the presence of the stellar envelope, although the explosion mechanism is qualitatively universal.
+This indicates that rotating massive stars exploded by outflows from black hole-disk systems may produce a variety of transients depending on the rotation profile of the progenitors and the presence of the stellar envelope, although the explosion mechanism is qualitatively universal.

 As found in the comparison of the solid and dashed curves in Fig.~\ref{fig:lbol}, the features of the bolometric light curves depend on the possible contribution of the matter outside the extraction radius.
-The quantitative prediction of the optical transients requires us to perform simulations for entire stars until the outer layer of the star is swept by the shock wave. }
+The quantitative prediction of the optical transients requires us to perform simulations for entire stars until the outer layer of the star is swept by the shock wave.